TaylorThomsonWhitting/TerriaMap/README.md

 Refer to [Terria Development Environment](https://docs.terria.io/guide/contributing/development-environment/) page for details.

 TTW.DigitalTwins depends on a custom version of terriajs.
 To develop locally clone the TaylorThomsonWhitting/terriajs repo into a `packages` directory.
-The version of the `packages/terriajs` package must match the version specifiec in the TTW.DigitalTwin `package.json`.
+The version of the `packages/terriajs` package must match the version specified in the TTW.DigitalTwin `package.json`.
 Running `yarn install` should create a symlink to the `package/terriajs` package.

 Running `npm run gulp` builds both terriajs and TTW.DigitalTwins.

-Running `npm run start` serves the site at localhost:3001
+Running `npm run start` serves the site at localhost:3001.

 Running `npm run hot` serves the site at localhost:3003 and hot reloads the app when changes are made to either terriajs or TTW.DigitalTwins.